twome/pinguno/docs/tasks.md

 	- `-Q` to adjust ToS, Type of Service (adjust for higher network precendence, more reliability etc)
 	- `-t` set the IP ttl

+- print session stats on exit
+	- total running time
+	- memory usage when exiting
+	- total size of logs created
+	- where logs were written to
+	- network stats
+		- number of pings sent/recieved

 ## Misc